Day Trading Cryptocurrency: The Best Strategies for Success

 For decades, traders have focused on a few distinct markets to take advantage of profit-making opportunities.
 Over the past several years, cryptocurrencies have been seen as a growing market with increased liquidity and opportunity for trading profit.
 A cryptocurrency is a digital asset secured by consensus algorithms, such as proof-of-work or proof-of-stake, with transaction information stored on a digital ledger.
 Today, there are thousands of cryptocurrencies in existence, creating an array of opportunities for day traders.

 In the world of cryptocurrency, bitcoin has become the industry standard.
 The digital asset has grown not just in popularity, but in its technology as well.
 Bitcoin is designed as a form of decentralized digital currency that is usable across the globe without the fear of censorship resistance.
 Bitcoin has a fixed supply of 21 million that can ever be mined.
 It has remained the biggest cryptocurrency on the market, with a valuation close to $200 billion.
 Roughly half of overall trading activity occurs in bitcoin, with billions of dollars in daily turnover.
+Due to the ample liquidity, bitcoin is one of the most popular choices for those looking to day trade crypto.

 A cryptocurrency outside of bitcoin is called an alt coin.
 Cryptocurrencies in this category have various technological differences and uses, from building decentralized applications (dApps) to creating a world of decentralized finance, and beyond.
 One of the most well-known alt coins is Ethereum, a programmable open-source blockchain.
 Furthermore, many other alt coins take the form of ERC-20 tokens, which means they are built on Ethereum protocol.
 These include EOS and TRON.